IshaniShashikala/WebServer-Node.js/README.md

 # Weather Website

 This is a project where user can obtain the temperature and the humidity of a perticular location via https://ishani-weather-application.herokuapp.com/ website.
-It uses data from mapbox.com and weatherstack.com
+This Weather application interacts with the MapBox(mapbox.com) and Weatherstack(weatherstack.com) APIs.

 ## Screenshots